Update for Game of Thrones Season 8, Episode 6 - "The Iron Throne"

 Shockingly, no one died in this week's Game of Thrones episode, "A Knight of the Seven Kingdoms".
 With the heroes in Winterfell preparing for imminent war with the Army of the Dead, the episode was comprised of scintillating character interactions, heartwarming reunions, romance, and even a touching song before the carnage begins.
 However, the White Walkers arrive at the end, so fans hopefully enjoyed this respite from tragedy.
 Next week, Winter is Here, the Battle of Winterfell begins, and death is sure to follow!

-Who died in Game of Thrones' season 8 premiere?
+Who died in "Winterfell", Game of Thrones' season 8 premiere?
 HBO's megahit series has finally returned with its final 6 episodes to wrap up its many storylines and answer the question of who will sit upon the Iron Throne in the end.
 But first, there's the Great War against the White Walkers to be waged and the Night King has claimed the first casualty of the season - Lord Ned Umber (Harry Grasby).

 As season 8 begins, Jon Snow brought his lover Daenerys Targaryen home to Winterfell, along with the Unsullied, Dothraki and Dany's two dragons.
 Together, they are rallying the forces of the living against the White Walker army marching south of the Wall.
 As the heroes defending Westeros gather in Winterfell, have both touching and awkward reunions, and squabble over politics and alliances, the Night King struck at the Last Hearth.